hametar0u/ECE-117-LLM-Backup/README.md

-# Terrorch
+# PyTEI
-- Terrorch: A User-friendly, Efficient, and Flexible Hardware Error Injection Framework
+- PyTEI: A User-friendly, Efficient, and Flexible Hardware Error Injection Framework for PyTorch

 ## Highlights
 - User-friendly: